 We use no harsh garden chemicals and our gardens are deliberately planted to encourage the visiting wildlife.
 In summer you will see many birds bees moths and butterflies as a result.
 We don’t deadhead until the birds have eaten the seeds from the heads and we compost the grass cuttings at our own home.
-Our flowerbed fertiliser is a recycled product supplied in generous quantity (!!) by our own horses.
 The lavender and santolina from the gardens, in particular, perfume the bedlinens.

 We have cute little wooden houses for ladybirds ( which so far prefer the window frames) and protect habitats for lone bees and other insects.